16 Product Fails That Defined The Decade

 The bubble, which also saw the rise of other cryptocurrencies like Ethereum, minted overnight billionaires.
 Investors and opportunists rushed to buy crypto.
 Early Bitcoin holders who lost their passwords were devastated to forfeit tens of thousands of dollars worth of the currency.

-After that Dec.
-2017 peak, a crash ensued.
+After that December 2017 peak, a crash ensued.
 Economists Joseph Stiglitz and Paul Krugman called the craze a “bubble.”
 Researchers said the computer power needed to mine it was bad for the environment, too.
 Plus, the crypto economy was ripe for fraud.
 Scammers disseminated fake news to manipulate the price of their holdings.
 There were a number of pump-and-dump schemes.
-Evidently, Bitcoin’s radical idea — a decentralized money built with a brand new technology — was still prone to all the problems of a traditional currency.
+Evidently, Bitcoin’s radical idea — a decentralized money built with a brand-new technology — was still prone to all the problems of a traditional currency.

 7. Facebook (2004–ongoing)